Disclaimer: 2018 GRESB Public Disclosure Reference Guide

 Corporate governance issues: Governance structure and composition of the organization.
 This includes how the highest governance body is established and structured in support of the organization’s purpose, and how this purpose relates to economic, environmental and social dimensions.

-Dedicated section on corporate website: A section of the organization’s website that explicitly addresses
+Dedicated section on corporate website: A section of the entity’s website that explicitly addresses ESG performance.

 Dedicated sustainability task force: A formally established group of individuals who meet to discuss and monitor the implementation of the organization’s sustainability objectives.

-Dedicated team member: An employee whose main responsibility is defining, implementing and monitoring the sustainability objectives at organization and/or entity level.
+Dedicated team member: An employee whose main responsibility is defining, implementing and monitoring the ESG objectives at organization and/or entity level.

 Disclosure: The act of making information or data readily accessible and available to all interested individuals and institutions.
-Disclosure must be external and cannot be an internal and/or ad hoc communication within the participant organization.
+Disclosure must be external and cannot be an internal and/or ad hoc communication within the participating entity.

 Employee satisfaction survey: Survey measuring overall and work-specific employee satisfaction at the individual and organizational levels.
 The survey should directly address employee concerns and include the opportunity to provide recommendations for improvement.
 GRESB only accepts employee satisfaction surveys undertaken in the past three years.